Skipton Building Society

-The Skipton Building Society is a building society established in 1853 in Skipton, North Yorkshire, where it remains headquartered.
+The Skipton Building Society is a building society established in 1853 in Skipton, England, where it remains headquartered.
 It is the UK's 4th largest building society and has over 1 million members and 100 branches.
-At December 2022, the Society had total assets of more than £33 million.
+At December 2022, the Society had total assets of more than £33 billion.
 Its most important subsidiary is the Connells estate agency which operates nationally out of over 500 branches.

 The Bailey, headquarters of the building society.